GayanePoghosyan/message-app-task/README.md

 cd message-app
 ```

 ### 2. Set Up MongoDB localy (required replicas initialization) or Create a MongoDB Cloud Account**: If you don't have one, sign up for a MongoDB Cloud account at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
-Choose M10 version for cluser
+Please note that the free tier of MongoDB Atlas does not support replica sets.
+If you are using the free version, you will need to upgrade to a paid plan to enable replica sets.

 ### 3. Install Dependencies